 Republicans may take another stab at getting rid of ObamaCare, better called the Unaffordable Care Act.
-But most Americans will hold their applause until they find out whether this next attempt will improve their situation, or make insurance even more unaffordable and further restrict their ability to even have a say in their choice of doctors and treatment options.
+But most Americans will hold their applause until they find out whether this next attempt will improve their situation, or make cheap car insurance even more unaffordable and further restrict their ability to even have a say in their choice of doctors and treatment options.

 RyanCare, better called ObamaCare 2.0, would have led to another 15 percent to 20 percent increase in premiums, according to the Congressional Budget Office (CBO).
 Based on CBO’s history, that’s probably an underestimate.
 A weatherman with such unreliable forecasting would undoubtedly get fired.

 How on earth could the GOP bill be more expensive?
 And why in the world would the Republicans try to ram it through anyway?

 The Ryan bill would have repealed the individual mandate—the tax penalty for being uninsured (being fined for not buying a government product).
 But, if people didn’t want to buy the Obamacare then, why would they want to buy it now, when it’s even more expensive and there’s no penalty for refusing to buy it?

 What do people normally do when they experience sticker shock?
 They snicker, “No, thank you!” and jolt past the overpriced car loaded down with expensive options that they don’t want.

 In a normal free market, people can look for a less expensive car or a different dealer.
 But ObamaCare outlawed the insurance products that millions of people had and were satisfied with.
 No more “bare bones” policies for instance.
 The leather seats and built-in entertainment “option” are no longer optional.
 And no heading to the dealer across the street—or the state line—who’ll make you a better deal.
 The government has fixed the prices, the products, and the dealers.